scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 in spark-ignition engines or ignition in compression-ignition and gas turbine engines, and so ignition delay measurements provide useful validation measures for models aimed at capturing such phenomena.

-(Other combustion experimental measurements—such as extinction in perfectly stirred reactors, species profiles in jet-stirred reactors, and laminar flame speeds—also provide useful information about fuel combustion characteristics, but these are not considered in this paper.)
+Other combustion experimental measurements—such as extinction in perfectly stirred reactors, species profiles in jet-stirred reactors, and laminar flame speeds—also provide useful information about fuel combustion characteristics, but these are not considered in this paper.

 Ignition delay times are typically measured with two categories of experiments: shock tubes and rapid compression machines.
-In shock tubes, discussed in detail in the literature [Chaos2010]_ [Hanson2014]_, a diaphragm separates high-pressure gases from a lower-pressure mixture of fuel and oxidizer.
+In shock tubes, a diaphragm separates high-pressure gases from a lower-pressure mixture of fuel and oxidizer.
 Rupturing the diaphragm propagates a (compressive) shock wave into the fuel/oxidizer mixture, quickly increasing the temperature and pressure and leading to autoignition after a time delay.
+Chaos and Dryer [Chaos2010]_, and more recently Hanson and Davidson [Hanson2014]_, discuss shock tubes in more detail.
 In contrast, rapid compression machines, reviewed by Sung and Curran [Sung2014]_, emulate a single compression stroke in an internal combustion engine; the compression of a piston raises the temperature and pressure of a fuel/oxidizer mixture in a short period of time, after which ignition occurs.
-Shock tubes and rapid compression machines offer complementary approaches to measuring ignition delay times, as the former are typically limited to higher temperatures while the latter can reach low-to-intermediate temperatures.
+Shock tubes and rapid compression machines offer complementary approaches to measuring ignition delay times.
+Shock tubes can investigate a wide range of temperatures (600–2500 K) [Hanson2014]_, although problems with pre-ignition pressure rise occur at higher pressures and temperatures below around 1100 K [Petersen2009]_, [Chaos2010]_, while rapid compression machines can reach low-to-intermediate temperatures (600–1100 K) [Sung2014]_.

 In this paper, I propose a data format for capturing results from experimental measurements of autoignition delay times.